Coastal-Hazards-System/StormSim/README.md

 # StormSim
-Repository to host StormSim tools ready for public use while in active development.
+Repository to host CHS/StormSim tools ready for public use while in active development.

 Tools to be hosted here initially:
 1. StormSim-PST: Probabilistic Simulation Technique